PayelChaudhuri/movie-recommender/README.md

 ### Model Deployment

 Deployed the model on local server with the help of Streamlit Library.
 I must say, it was very efficient to use.
-Then for finally publishing it online, I took the help of Heroku.
+Then for finally publishing it online, I took the help of Streamlit.

-For the top 12 movies it matches the the movie id with the TMDB database and extract other information for the movies from the websites.
+For the top 5 movies it matches the the movie id with the TMDB database and extract other information for the movies from the websites.
 I chose to display the poster along with names on the site.

 Link ---> [Movie Recommender System](https://movie-recommender-system-live.streamlit.app/)